ENCCS/openfoam/content/workflow.rst

     - ``controlDict``: the main simulation control parameters.
 This includes, e.g. timing information, write format, and optional libraries that can be loaded at run time
     - ``fvSchemes``: the selection of the numerical schemes
     - ``fvSolution``: the iterative solver and pressure-velocity coupling parameters
-    - ``fvOptions``: user-specified finite volume options.
+    - ``fvOptions``: user-specified fcppte volume options.
 Many OpenFOAM applications contain equation systems that can be manipulated at run time.
 These provide, e.g. additional source/sink terms, or enforce constraints.
     - ``blockMeshDict``: to control the block-structrued mesher blockMesh
     - ``snappyHexMeshDict``: to set the parameters for snappyHexMesh, another mesher shipped with OpenFOAM
     - ``decomposeParDict`` : to set the parameters of the domain decomposition used for running OpenFOAM in parallel